HL7/US-Core/input/pagecontent/DSTU2-to-R4-conversion.md

   - Exceptions
     - MedicationStatement *MAY* be deprecated and the data **SHALL** be mapped to MedicationRequest.
        - See the [Medication List Guidance] section for guidance on accessing a patient's medications
-    - care teams as represented by CarePlan in DSTU2 SHALL be replaced by and the data mapped to CareTeam in R4
+    - Care teams as represented by CarePlan in DSTU2 SHALL be replaced by and the data mapped to CareTeam in R4

 * Servers **SHALL** make available the same information in DSTU2 and R4 where the more recent standard allows.  (e.g., patient Rhonda Jones is available on both)
   - Exceptions